amartinm7/social-network-challenge/README.md

 # social-network-challenge

-We need your help migrating a legacy social network service.

-This service have users that can friend other users and offers an HTTP API to do so.
+This service have users that can ask for friendship other users and offers an HTTP API to do so.

 ## run springboot app
 ```
 gradle wrapper
 ./gradlew build
-./gradlew build bootRun
+./gradlew bootRun
 ```

-or run fat jar
+or run the application using the java command line, using the fat jar:
 ```
-java -jar build/libs/friends-rest-service-0.1.0.jar
+java -jar -Dspring.profiles.active=dev build/libs/friends-rest-service-0.1.0.jar
 ```
+you can specify the profile using the -Dspring.profiles.active parameter.
+If you don't specify any, by default is 'dev' in our case.

 ## Dockerize the app: create a docker image and run the project from command line
 From the project root folder exec the commands to create a docker image and run it: